seungkilee-cs/odoo-custom-module-exercise/README.md

 ## Requirements

 - [x] 1.
 On the Sales Order record, be able to create a Purchase order that uses the same product and quantity as the Sales Order
-- [ ] 2.
-Purchase Order seems to have one to one relationship to sales order, but cannot infer the DB details from the purchase order.
-It makes sense, but for now we can just have the button hidden once there are at least one Purchase Order for Sales Order.
+- [x] 2.
+Create PO button is invisible after the initial PO creation from the Sales Order.
+(Purchase Order seems to have one to one relationship to sales order, but cannot infer the DB details from the purchase order.
+It makes sense, but for now we can just have the button hidden once there are at least one Purchase Order for Sales Order.)
-- [ ] 3.
-Vendor on the created Purchase Record is left null (overwrite default Odoo ORM behavior for requiring Vendor as a field)
+- [x] 3.
+Edge Case Validations (null SO line, deposit as SO line, multi-item including invalid line)
-- [ ] 4.
+- [x] 4.
 (Bonus) Add Smart Buttons to navigate between the Sales and Purchase Orders

 ## How to Run